Alabama vs. LSU NCAA Football Odds, Plays and Insights | November 6, 2021

 - Alabama has five wins against the spread in eight games this year.

-- The Crimson Tide have covered the spread once this season when favored by 28.5 points or more (in two chances).

-- Alabama's games this year have gone over the total in four out of eight opportunities (50%).
+- Alabama's games this year have hit the over on four of eight set point totals (50%).

-- Alabama is 5-2 against the spread and 6-1 overall when the team piles up more than 408.5 yards.
+- Alabama is 5-2 against the spread and 6-1 overall when the team totals over 408.5 yards.

 - This year, the Crimson Tide have six turnovers, five fewer than the Tigers have takeaways (11).